-Last year, the city issued a call for proposals for three life-size bronze statues that would depict the boy, the father and the mother shown in the photograph.
+Last year, the city issued a call for proposals for three life-size, bronze statues that would depict the boy, the father and the mother shown in a photograph.
 The statues would be located on the actual site where the photograph was taken, which is now Hyack Square.

 Coun.
 Lorrie Williams, a member of the Wait for Me, Daddy task force, said the city expects to select the artist who will do the sculpture within a couple of weeks.
 The city has high hopes for the memorial.

 "We are trying to have it declared a national heritage site," she said.
 "That would be in 2015."

 Although the city hopes to unveil the sculptures in 2014, it is proposing to commemorate the Wait for Me, Daddy photograph in 2015 by reenacting the soldiers' march down Eighth Street.

 "The mint and the post office are interested in doing a stamp and a coin, but only if we do it in 2015," Williams said.
 There is not much in the way of historical military stuff in Western Canada.
 They very much want to do something here."